 From September to mid-March, English is devoted to the required courses at each grade level.
-In the spring, the department offers elective courses in its Essentially English program in the spring of tenth, eleventh and twelfth grades, which allows students to elect innovative day or nighttime classes.
+A hallmark of the department is the Essentially English program in the spring of tenth, eleventh and twelfth grades, which allows students to elect innovative day or nighttime classes.
 Those courses are published in a separate catalog in January.

 ENG310 Exploration of Identity

 required major | grade: 9

-Ninth grade students study works of literature from various historic periods that explore issues of identity.
-Included in the curriculum: Our Town, The Laramie Project, Persepolis, a Shakespeare play and Dr. Jekyll and Mr. Hyde.
-Vocabulary study is based on words drawn from the texts as well as from a stand-alone vocabulary workbook, and students are quizzed on these words throughout the year.
-Teachers emphasize expository writing with three substantial essays each semester.
-Through active reading, students learn to support their arguments with carefully chosen textual examples and consolidate their knowledge of MLA format, style and correct punctuation by drafting and revising their essays.
+Ninth grade students study works of literature that explore issues of identity.
+Included in the curriculum: a short story unit, Another Brooklyn, The Laramie Project, Persepolis, a Shakespeare play, and Dr. Jekyll and Mr. Hyde.
+Vocabulary study is based on words drawn from the texts.
+Teachers emphasize expository and creative writing with three substantial written projects each semester.
+Through active reading, students learn to support their arguments with carefully chosen textual examples and consolidate their knowledge of MLA format, style, and correct punctuation by drafting and revising their essays.
 In keeping with the theme of identity development, students plan a one-day experience project in which they explore a hobby or potential career and write an essay about that experience.
 Concurrent with our critical and structural study of short stories and poetic forms, students write their own short stories and various poems, compiling a writing portfolio by the year’s end.